SFU-CMPT-201/a7-pub/README.md

 * Avoid using pointers to already-deallocated memory.
 * Employ static analysis tools (e.g., linters) and memory checkers (e.g., sanitizers) to identify potential issues.

+It is worth noting that directly manipulating memory is a feature only available in low-level, systems programming languages like C/C++, Rust, etc. It is not possible in other higher-level languages like Java or Python.
+These higher-level languages come with a component called *language runtime* that performs many tasks on behalf of your program including memory management.
+This is a tradeoff---they provide convenience and more safety at the expense of performance and flexibility.
+Therefore, when you choose a language for a programming task, you need to make a decision based on the features your task requires.

 Now, you can stop recording and submit all the files you created for this assignment including `.record/` and `.nvim/`.